 The Ultimate Qatar Digital Marketing Guide

 Qatar is an essential market for digital marketing opportunities in the Middle East.
-It has an internet population of 1.5 million, over 85% of the total citizen population, and it is one of the most connected countries in the Middle East.
-In 2013, the number of mobile subscribers in Qatar reached 3 million and is expected to grow by 3.7% annually.
+It has an internet population of 2.88 million, about 99.0% of the total citizen population, and it is one of the most connected countries in the Middle East.
+In January 2021, Qatar’s number of mobile subscribers reached 4.67 million, which is equivalent to 160.6% of the total population.
 Qatar also enjoys the highest per capita GDP in the region at $50,805.5 in 2020 and is expected to reach $61940.00, having derived its wealth from natural gas reserves.
 Qatar’s vast wealth makes it a lucrative market for online businesses and digital marketing.

 Basic Information about Qatar